 Do your best to stay connected with your children

-They also suffer from the divorce.
+They are also suffering from divorce.

-In addition, they must endure the hurtful narratives that they hear about their parents.
+Also, they must endure the hurtful narratives that they hear about their parents.

 Be there for them as much as possible.